MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 ## Set up out-of-box model monitoring

 Suppose you deploy your model to production in an Azure Machine Learning online endpoint and enable [data collection](how-to-collect-production-data.md) at deployment time.
-In this scenario, Azure Machine Learning collects production inference data, and automatically stores it in Microsoft Azure Blob Storage.
+In this scenario, Azure Machine Learning collects production inference data and automatically stores it in Azure Blob Storage.
 You can then use Azure Machine Learning model monitoring to continuously monitor this production inference data.

 You can use the Azure CLI, the Python SDK, or the studio for an out-of-box setup of model monitoring.
 The out-of-box model monitoring configuration provides the following monitoring capabilities:

-* Azure Machine Learning automatically detects the production inference dataset associated with an Azure Machine Learning online deployment and uses the dataset for model monitoring.
+* Azure Machine Learning automatically detects the production inference dataset that's associated with an Azure Machine Learning online deployment and uses the dataset for model monitoring.
 * The comparison reference dataset is set as the recent, past production inference dataset.
-* Monitoring setup automatically includes and tracks the built-in monitoring signals: **data drift**, **prediction drift**, and **data quality**.
+* Monitoring setup automatically includes and tracks the following built-in monitoring signals: data drift, prediction drift, and data quality.
 For each monitoring signal, Azure Machine Learning uses:
-  * the recent, past production inference dataset as the comparison reference dataset.
+  * The recent, past production inference dataset as the comparison reference dataset.
-  * smart defaults for metrics and thresholds.
+  * Smart defaults for metrics and thresholds.
-* A monitoring job is scheduled to run daily at 3:15am (for this example) to acquire monitoring signals and evaluate each metric result against its corresponding threshold.
+* A monitoring job is configured to run on a regular schedule.
+That job acquires monitoring signals and evaluates each metric result against its corresponding threshold.
 By default, when any threshold is exceeded, Azure Machine Learning sends an alert email to the user that set up the monitor.

+To set up out-of-box model monitoring, take the following steps.

 # [Azure CLI](#tab/azure-cli)